-In 2014, the aggregate risk position was largely unchanged compared with the previous year.
-With regard to 2015, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
-For example, we consider the probability of market risk materialising as low because of the fairly positive market expectations.
+In 2015, the aggregate risk position was largely unchanged compared with the previous year.
+With regard to 2016, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
+For example, the KION Group considers the probability of market risk materialising as low because of the fairly positive market expectations.
 However, the possible impact of market risk continues to be rated at a medium risk level because of the importance of the market for the KION Group’s business situation and financial performance.
 As things stand at present, there are no indications of any risks that could jeopardise the Company’s continuation as a going concern. > DIAGRAM 005

 The market risks and competition risks described, the risks along the value chain, the human resources risks and the legal risks largely relate to the LMH and STILL segments.
 By contrast, risks arising from financial services mainly affect the Financial Services segment, while financial risks would predominantly impact on the Other segment.